upasadena/icc-plus-template/README.md

 # ICC Plus 2 - GitHub Template
 A template to easily host Interactive CYOAs on GitHub.

+> [!WARNING]
+> May break very easily, considering to download the latest Viewer it just
+> downloads the latest zip that doesn't have 'local' in the name.
+Therefore,
+> if wahaha303 stops uploading viewers there or uses a different format, it
+> could break upon update, so you will have to host it manually.

 Features:

 * Automatically fetches the latest viewed from the ICCPlus2's GitHub page